brandur/sorg/content/nanoglyphs-drafts/016-postgres-13.md

 Postgres users with large installations will already know this, but one should underestimate the importance of index size.
 They start small, but can get so big that they cause their own existential crises.

 For the last six months I’ve been dealing with a problem at work involving data size and retention.
 In our one particular problematic Mongo collection, we have _just indexes_ that are many 10s of TBs in size.
-These large indexes are a somewhat inherent byproduct of the underlying indexed data being large, but its not as much larger as you'd think -- the data itself is only about an order of magnitude larger than the indexes.
+These large indexes are a somewhat inherent byproduct of the underlying indexed data being large, but its not _as much_ larger as you'd think -- the data itself is only about an order of magnitude larger than the indexes.

-Its indexes are now so large that they now drive product decisions -- we’ll introduce hacks of considerable proportion or skip proper fixes to avoid having to raise a new index, which takes on the order of weeks to create, and is a large figure with a lot of zeros on the end every month in infrastructure costs to maintain.
+Its indexes are now so enormous that they now drive product decisions -- we’ll introduce hacks of considerable proportion or skip proper fixes to avoid having to raise a new index, which takes on the order of weeks to create, and is a large figure with a lot of zeros on the end every month in infrastructure costs to maintain.

 We'd sure love index deduplication, but will probably never get it.
 Mongo delenda est [2].